Siddhu2502/siddhu2502/README.md

-<h2 align="left">Hi 👋!
-My name is Siddharth and I'm a AI/ML & Backend Developer, from India</h2>
+<h2 align="left"> Myself Siddharth and I'm a AI/ML & Backend Developer, from India</h2>

 ###